quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 {% include image.html caption="Manage access page with codeforces added"
 file="polygon-manage-access-page.png" %}

-The link to this problem on Polygon is on the second pane of the right column.
+The link to this problem on Polygon is on the second panel of the right column.

-{% include image.html caption="The link to the problem in the second pane" file="polygon-the-second-pane.png" %}
+{% include image.html caption="The link to the problem in the second panel" file="polygon-the-second-pane.png" %}

 Click it to copy the link, and paste it to the mashup creation page.
 Click